CrashCash/FlashAirScripts/README.md

 I read
 https://www.prusaprinters.org/easy-wireless-printing-with-flashair-sd-cards/
-and it's an excellent startning point, but I'm a Linux guy, so I had to write some scripts to talk to it.
+and it's an excellent starting point, but I'm a Linux guy, so I had to write some scripts to talk to it.

 It turns out that the webDAV support on this card is rather unreliable and